Recorded live from Psymposia Stories Montreal / 920 Psilocybin Mushroom Day 2015.

 I realized after a few songs that I was more into the music than I normally was.
 But then, the song “Let It Happen” by Tame Impala came on as if there was a switch inside my brain where the drug started working.

-He says “Ralph, have you ever done LSD?”
+“Ralph, have you ever done LSD?”
 Of course, my dad’s speaking to a policeman, and it’s the 70’s, and my dad hadn’t done LSD.

-I ate them like candy.
-Tried to hide the face when you eat mushrooms.
 “Ya I love it, good taste.
 Fresh!”
 I had no idea what I’m doing.